Dentures Supported By Implants

 Implant-supported dentures are made up of two parts: the implants themselves and the prosthesis that is supported by those implants.

 With proper care and good oral hygiene, the prosthesis that is attached to your anchoring implants should last at least 10-15 years.
-When this does need replacement, it’s easy to create a new prosthesis.
+When this needs replacement, creating a new prosthesis is easy.

-As for the eight or 12 implants (for both arches), they should remain in place firmly a part of your jawbone for the remainder of your life.
+As for the eight or 12 implants (for both arches), they should remain firmly in place as a part of your jawbone for the remainder of your life.

 Is The Process For Having An Implant-Supported Denture Painful?